AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 ### How to use these metrics
 Firstly, I need to strongly emphasise that I'm a little bit wary of metrics because they can _easily be mis-used_.
 These should be taken with a very large dose of context and also in combination with each other, and also other metrics and observations that you may think, or be aware, of.
 This is to say that it wouldn't be a good idea to take just one, or even three, of these metrics and to use them solely to determine the strength of your team.
 That would be a mistake and almost certainly give you a poor estimation, either to the upside or the downside, of your team's performance.

 On the other hand, to attempt to track all these metrics suggested below, is itself probably unwise too.
 It's probable that you already use, at least, a few of these metrics.
 But if you read the below and find some metrics that would be beneficial to your workplace, choose 2 or 3, and go from there.
 The below is not a prescription, so please don't treat it as such.
-Treating this as a prespription will likely cause more issues that you're currently experiencing :).
+Treating this as a prescription will likely cause more issues that you're currently experiencing :).

 Metrics are not the panacea of the determination of team success.
 They are simply guides and points for consideration and should always be treated as such.
 Simply saying that one is healthy because their heart rate is low at rest is most certainly not a sign of perfect health.
 An economy with a very low rate of unemployment says nothing of productivity.
 Likewise, metrics in software, of productivity say, are firstly, vague indicators, and secondly don't capture the full picture of team 'goodness'.